Browse the glossary using this index

 Types of Service Requests: To run errands, attend events, attend appointments, read mail, assist with in-house tasks like setting up computers access and online shopping.

-Training Requirements: (for the SSPs CNs AND for the participants) 2-day training
+Training Requirements: 2-day training

 Program Coordination: part-time

-SSP Pay Rate: As of 2024, SSPs are paid $20/hour.
+SSP Pay Rate: As of 2026, SSPs are paid $20/hour.
 The program pays mileage and travel time.

 Transportation: SSPs are allowed to drive; public transportation.